DrupalizeMe/demo-domainaccess-7.x/README.md

-##Lesson 7: Configure Domain Access
+##Lesson 8: Domain Access Content

-- Database: data/07-domainaccess-config.sql.gz
+- Database: data/08-domainaccess-content.sql.gz
-- Presentation Slides: misc/07-domaccess-config.key.zip
+- Presentation Slides: misc/08-domaccess-content.key.zip
 - No code changes

 This series is about the Domain Access module for Drupal 7.
 The tutorials in this series are: